WELCOME

 2. Updating of the route where paths changes or new knowledge suggests it.

-4. Resource base of sites between Pembrokeshire and Stonehenge.
+4. Sites of Interest, both Celtic and Neolithic, between Pembrokeshire and Stonehenge.

-Information is free to use, but please attribute any material, and do your own due diligence.
+Information is free to use, but please attribute any material.
+Whether walking the route or visiting a cluster, do your own due diligence.
 Use up to date maps.
-Remember that this is a guide, not an oracle.
+This is a guide, not an oracle.

 Finally, if you don't know the Countryside Code, look here: https://www.gov.uk/government/publications/the-countryside-code.
-This landscape is our shared heritage and someone's livelihood.
+This landscape is a hard won shared heritage and someone's livelihood.

 Creative Commons LicenseThe Celtic Way Walk website licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.